rstrazza/taking-javaee-to-the-clouds/README.md

 **Cargo Tracker**

-For additional information about the demo application, visit the Cargo Tracker [official page](http://cargotracker.java.net) and source code on [github](https://javaee.github.io/cargotracker/).
+For additional information about the demo application, visit the Cargo Tracker [official page](http://cargotracker.java.net).
+The source code used for this demo was forked from [Cargo Tracker github](https://javaee.github.io/cargotracker/) and is available [here](https://github.com/rstrazza/cargotracker)

 ## Demos